maddisondesigns/display-woocommerce-order-ip/readme.md

 Tags: woocommerce, orders
 Requires at least: 6.5
 Tested up to: 6.5
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to display the Customer IP on the Order Lists page.
+A simple plugin to display the Customer IP on the Orders List page.

 ## Description